supersoaker/docker-lamp-stack/README.md

 ```
 ##### Adding php modules
 - make sure the containers are stopped
-- Open "php/Dockerfile" and add your lines of code to add a new module (For example there is imagick commented out)
+- Open [php/Dockerfile](./php/Dockerfile) and add your lines of code to add a new module (For example there is imagick commented out)
 - To enable some modules see https://gist.github.com/tristanlins/4c1da2508f0326a042aa
 - Afterwards build the new containers:
-- build the new containers
 ```
 docker-compose build
 ```